 Money Supply Dynamics

-This is not a disorderly disruption.
-Banks retain their role in risk assessment, custody, and payment processing.
-What changes is the source of money: from bank credit creation to citizen wealth attestation.
-Banks can profitably participate by offering BUCK custody, attestation services, and DeFi integration.
+This isn't a disorderly disruption.
+Banks keep their expertise in risk assessment, custody, and payment processing.
+What changes is where the money comes from: citizen wealth instead of bank credit.
+Banks that adapt can earn fees on BUCK custody, insurance attestation, and exchange services.

 The CFO – Year 8

-Her U.S. clients pay in USD, which she holds for USD-denominated equipment purchases.
-Her Alberta operations run primarily in BUCKs – payroll, suppliers, insurance, and provincial taxes.
-For cross-border invoicing, the BUCK/USDT pool provides instant settlement at tight spreads.
+Her U.S. clients pay in USD, which she holds for American equipment purchases.
+Her Alberta operations – payroll, suppliers, insurance, provincial taxes – run primarily in BUCKs.
+For cross-border invoicing, exchange pools convert BUCKs to US dollars instantly.

 The company's $15M in equipment and $8M in receivables back BUCK issuance for working capital.
 No line of credit needed.
-No bank relationship manager "reviewing" her covenant ratios quarterly.
+No banker reviewing her books quarterly to decide whether to renew.
 The insurer's attestation is automated and continuous.

 Phase 4: Maturity (Year 10+)